-And that is the problem, say the merely green deciduous trees of Santa Barbara.
+And that is the problem, say the merely green trees of Santa Barbara.

 “When exactly did ‘verdant’ fall out of fashion?” a churlish Italian Stone Pine asks rhetorically.
 The pine is one of dozens planted along both sides of east Anapamu Street about 100 years ago, a group of historic and once-loved trees which today form a not-terribly-exciting arbor over the Anapamu thruway near the Milpas exchange.
 “Hey, Jacaranda.
 This used to be a classy little burg where we all got along,” says the under-appreciated, drought-and-beetle besieged pine.
 “Your trashy purple party dress isn’t wanted here.
 Purple is for LOSERS who can’t cut a majestic figure with mere chlorophyll and charmingly gnarled branches alone.
 Take it back to the Bahamas, birch!”